 Sakura Wars: The Animation can be viewed on FunimationNOW.
 It has been licensed by Funimation.

 Any that we missed or neglected?
-Comment below to share your thoughts on the Winter 2020 Anime Season!
+Comment below to share your thoughts on the Spring 2020 Anime Season!

 Promotional consideration provided by Ellation